 Wildlife Uses

 If there’s any downside to growing this plant, it is that it’s not deer resistant, so expect them to feed on this plant if they have access to your yard.
-These plants are highly attractive to bees and other pollinators when in bloom.
+These plants also attract pollinators when they are in bloom.

 FAQs